-For the collection of questionnaires forms, an online reporting method via the Internet, utilizing the online survey system that is jointly used for governmental statistics, has also been used since 2012.
+For the collection of questionnaires forms an online reporting method via the Internet, utilizing the online survey system that is jointly used for governmental statistics, has also been used since 2012.

-- Unit labour union is a labour union which takes a form of individual membership and has no internal lower-part organizations (such as branches) that can act independently, according to its constitution. - Unitary labour union means a labour union which takes a form of individual membership and has an internal lowerpart organizations (such as branches), according to its constitution. - The lowest-part organization is a "Unit-count union" and the highest-part organization is the "Headquarter". - Federations of unions: a body incorporating two or more unit labour unions or unitary labour unions.
+- 1. Unit labour union is a labour union which takes a form of individual membership and has no internal lower-part organizations (such as branches) that can act independently, according to its constitution. - 2.
+Unitary labour union means a labour union which takes a form of individual membership and has an internal lowerpart organizations (such as branches), according to its constitution.

+The lowest-part organization is a "Unit-count union" and the highest-part organization is the "Headquarter".

+3. Federations of unions: a body incorporating two or more unit labour unions or unitary labour unions.
 In this survey, permanent consultative bodies (councils) consisting of two or more labour unions are also considered federations.

-A-2 Survey on Status of Collective Bargainings and Agreements (2015)
+A - 2 Survey on Status of Labour Union Activities (2016)

-The survey is conducted to clarify collective bargaining between labour unions and employers (or employers' organization), labour disputes and collective agreements under the changing working environment
+This survey is conducted to clarify labour union organizations and activities under the changing working environment.